 - Total effect package: Less than 5 MB

-Size: Displays the file size.
+Size: The file size.

-Type: Displays the file type.
+Type: The file type.

-You can compress your image sizes to keep your overall effect package within the 5 MB limit.
+You can compress your image size to keep your overall effect package within the 5 MB limit.
 Smaller file sizes and lower resolutions can increase performance.

-- Max Resolution allows you to choose between 1024, 512 (default), 256, and 128 pixels.
+- Max Resolution: Choose between 1024, 512 (default), 256, and 128 px.